 The noise reduction system is similar, the difference is that PureRAW focuses purely on noise reduction, whilst PhotoLab is a full featured photo editor.

-You do have some options when it comes to RAW processing.
-First, you can choose between four types of noise reduction, which are HQ, PRIME, DeepPRIME and DeepPRIME XD.
-DxO describes these as follows:
+You have a number of options when it comes to RAW processing.
+First, you can choose between two main types of noise reduction, which are DeepPRIME and DeepPRIME XD/XD2.

 DeepPRIME is an advanced noise reduction tool which uses deep learning AI to produce the best results.
-It is slower by an order of magnitude than the above options,but it does support offloading the processing to a GPU.
-However, it is also quite picky about the GPU, needing a recent model.
+It supports offloading the processing to a GPU.

-DeepPRIME XD is the latest noise reduction technology, introduced in version 3 of DxO PureRAW.
+DeepPRIME XD2 is the latest noise reduction technology.
+DeepPRIME XD2 was introduced in version 4 of DxO PureRAW.
 This is designed for use on the noisiest images, allowing for even more detail recovery.
-It also supports GPU offloading, but is by far the slowest noise reduction option available.
-It takes 2 – 3 times longer in my testing than DeepPRIME, but this is very hardware specific.
+It also supports GPU offloading.
+The downside is that it takes around twice as long in my testing than DeepPRIME, even on a good GPU.
+If you don’t have a supported GPU, DeepPRIME XD2 is orders of magnitude slower than any other noise reduction tool I tested.

 As well as noise reduction, PureRAW also has the option to apply lens corrections and lens sharpening.
 These correct for common issues like chromatic aberration, lens distortions and vignetting.
 DxO have a huge database of lens and camera combinations, so the settings are tailored to the setup for each image.